aaronshaver/driver-destination-optimizer/README.md

 maybe it would have been nice to do Stream API stuff where Suitability could have been a small block of .filter()s and .map()s and we could use .parallelStream() for high performance but maybe overkill for a small project.
+* Exercise document said "You do not need to worry about malformed input" so I didn't bother with a lot of error handling, but normally I'd enumerate all the error conditions I could think of -- empty files, check for Driver and Destination being well-formed (i.e. don't trust inputs) and check for zero lengths or names that don't have vowels or consonants, etc. -- and return nice error messages to the user (or have logic to skip malformed entities and move on with partial data)
 * In reality, address verification is a difficult problem and kind of a science unto itself.
 I didn't bother building a complex object for addresses, just did a tiny simulation of extracting a street name from an address in